Cyfrin/Updraft/courses/advanced-foundry/2-how-to-create-an-NFT-collection/15-svg-deploy/+page.md

 }
 ```

 Looks great!
 Now we should consider how we're mention to deploy MoodNft.sol.
-We know that the constructor arguments for this contract take a sadSvgImagUri and a happySvgImageUri, so much like we did in `MoodNftTest.t.sol`, we _could_ hardcode these values.
+We know that the constructor arguments for this contract take a sadSvgImageUri and a happySvgImageUri, so much like we did in `MoodNftTest.t.sol`, we _could_ hardcode these values.
 A better approach however may be to write our deploy script to read this data itself from our workspace.
 Our script can even do all the encoding for us.

 Let's start with creating this encoding function.